sandialabs/suncal/doc/Manual/manual.md

 # Introduction

-The PSL Uncertainty Calculator software was developed by the Primary Standards Laboratory (PSL) at Sandia National Laboratories.
+The Sandia PSL Uncertainty Calculator software was developed by the Primary Standards Laboratory (PSL) at Sandia National Laboratories.
 After repeatedly writing individual bits of Python code to perform uncertainty propagation calculations for different systems, the decision was made to generalized and make it available to the PSL's customers as a tool for performing GUM and Monte Carlo uncertainty propagation on any measurement system.
 The initial software versions were limited to GUM and Monte Carlo uncertainty propagation, and were primarily used primarily at the PSL and Sandia.
 The calculations had to be written in Python Code.
 Eventually, a simple user interface was added to remove the coding requirement.
 Additional features, such as risk analysis and evaluating uncertainty in curve fitting, were later added as more code was developed.

 ## Features

+The available calculation types are:

+- Uncertainty propagation by the GUM and Monte Carlo methods
+- Reverse uncertainty propagation to determine measurement uncertainty required to meet a target combined uncertainty
+- Uncertainty sweep to calculate multiple uncertainty propagations over a range of inputs
+- Reverse uncertainty sweep to calculate multiple reverse uncertainty propagations
+- Analysis of variance on a two-dimensional data set
+- Curve fitting, accounting for uncertainty in x and y measurements, and providing uncertainty in the output curve
+- Risk analysis for determining probability of false accept and false reject
+- T-Table calculator for determining values based on a Student's-t distribution

 The PSL Uncertainty Calculator has a number of features that differentiate it from other uncertainty software solutions:

 - The GUM method is solved symbolically, providing the user with the actual formulas used, not just numerical results.
+- Automatic conversion of measurement units and dimensional analysis.
 - Expanded uncertainties can be calculated automatically based on degrees of freedom and the t-distribution.
 - The number of input variables is unlimited, and input variables can have multiple (e.g. Type A and Type B) uncertainty components.
 - Over 90 probability distributions are available.
 If used as a Python module, custom distributions can also be defined.